-The tents: I am number 67, are open black bedu canvas, and can either be a sanctuary of hope in a desert of despair or else you just stay in your desert of deluded,depraved, despairing, sandy insanity.
+The tents: I inhabit tent number 67 - an open black bedu canvas affair, which can either be a sanctuary of hope in a desert of despair or else you just stay in your desert of deluded, depraved, despairing, sandy insanity.
 My tent is cleft down the middle: on one side I have 2 mid-forty year old Irishmen from the Northern Irish Prison Service.
-One who goes by the name of Allcock - a name that obviously brings out the highest forms of humour, and on the other side the Brothers English, Godfrey and Roger, who are lost somewhere in their mid-forties midlife crisis who communicate ingeniously through quotes from the Guns of Navarone.
+One who goes by the name of Allcock - a name that obviously brings out the highest forms of humour, and on the other side the Brothers English, Godfrey and Roger, who are lost somewhere in their midforties midlife crisis who communicate ingeniously through quotes from the Guns of Navarone.

-There 3 types of people in this race: (1) the genetically modified human looking cyborgs (thetop 50 racers); (2) the criminally insane humans - these are people, like the Irishmen who are running away from something, invariably the law; and are a group of deluded sado-masochists who take some strange pleasure out of the pain and tedium of long distance running in unpleasant conditions and then thereare (3) the Mistake makers - people like me and the brothers English who made a terrible mistake and signed up to the wrong holiday at the travel agent.
+There 3 types of people in this race:

+- 1. the genetically modified human looking cyborgs (thetop 50 racers); - 2. the criminally insane humans these are people, like the Irishmen who are running away from something, invariably the law; and are a group of deluded sadomasochists who take some strange pleasure out of the pain and tedium of long distance running in unpleasant conditions. - 3. the Mistake makers people like me and the brothers English who made a terrible mistake and signed up to the wrong holiday at the travel agent.

-So back to our camp..... apart from our black (black obviously signally evil within) tents, there are also some white tents beaming in pure brilliant honest white: These tents should not be entered; they are the tents of Doc Trotters: a breed of torturers from the Paris suburbs that hide behind the façade of their white coats and surgical gloves and call themselves doctors: they are not doctors, they are butchers.
+So back to our camp..... apart from our black (black obviously signally evil within) tents, there are also some white tents beaming in pure brilliant honest white.
+These tents should not be entered; they are the tents of Doc Trotters - a breed of torturers from the Paris suburbs that hide behind the façade of their white coats and surgical gloves and call themselves doctors.
+They are not doctors, they are butchers.
 These tents are abbatoirs and inside you find the skeletal remains of former runners.
-Their implements are crude as you may expect: instead of popping blisters as any rational pain fearing human would do, these doctors of death take a scapel and cut off all flesh to leave nerve endings exposed and your feet bleeding.
-And that's if you're lucky...
+Their implements are crude as you may expect - instead of popping blisters as any rational pain fearing human would do, these doctors of death take a scapel and cut off all flesh to leave nerve endings exposed and your feet bleeding.
+And that's if they're feeling funny.

-I digress, so back to the race::: there's nothing more I like after 76km than getting no sleep in a sandstorm and having to chomp down cold sausage and beans then to complete another marathon in exceptionally unpleasant conditions.
-But before the torture begins I am forced to witness another crime::: the speeches.
-Allcock sadly suffers from a delusional Churchillian complex and feels obliged to deliver a daily fight them on the beaches speech to raiseour spirits.
+I digress, so back to the race - there's nothing more I like after 76km than getting no sleep in a sandstorm and having to chomp down cold sausage and beans then to complete another marathon in exceptionally unpleasant conditions.
+But before the daily running torture begins - I am forced to witness another crime - the speeches.
+Allcock sadly suffers from a delusional Churchillian complex and feels obliged to deliver a daily 'fight them on the beaches' speech to raise our spirits.
 They usually go something like this.
-In the Pantheon of the Gods we are not just mortals, but heros,Gods amongst Gods, we are life, we are death, we are masters of the universe;When we run into the valley of death dear soldiers, look pain in the eye andfear no evil .. bla bla bla...Allcock is a man who likes to be hated and likes to hate himself and I have found myself growing fond of the blisters that are causing him so much pain.
-He has lost some of the skin off his feet and is running on raw stubs and for some reason lam some sick rare joy that at least Allcock is suffering more than I am: More worrying Allcock is enjoying the pain.
+In the Pantheon of the Gods we are not just mortals, but heros, Gods amongst Gods, we are life, we are death, we are masters of the universe.
+When we run into the valley of death dear soldiers, look pain in the eye and fear no evil .. bla bla bla...Allcock is a man who likes to be hated and likes to hate himself and I have found myself growing fond of the blisters that are causing him so much pain.
+He has lost some of the skin off his feet and is running on raw stubs and for some reason I am taking some sick rare joy that at least Allcock is suffering more than I am.
+More worrying Allcock is enjoying the pain.

-I digress again .:: I gotta stop doing that, back to the speeches .::
+I digress again - I gotta stop doing that, back to the speeches::